namnamir/configurations-and-security-hardening/Windows/Languages-and-Keyboards.md

 ## Remove Unwanted Languages (e.g., British English - UK Language)
 Windows is stupid and, for unknown reasons (at least to me), add some languages you didn't ask for.
 Unsurprisingly, you can't remove them as you have not added them. 🙄

-You could take these steps to fix it.
+You could choose one of these options to fix it.

 ### Option 1: PowerShell Built-in Cmdlet
 The following command will add the US keyboard and language to the list.
 It seems stupid, but it will fix the issue. 😆